Cyclostone/Rusty-Playground/README.md

 # Rusty-Playground

-My personal Rust playground where I experiment with and learn the Rust programming language through small, focused projects.
-Each directory contains a standalone application showcasing different Rust concepts and patterns.
-Perfect for beginners looking for practical examples or anyone interested in seeing Rust applied to real-world problems.
+A step-by-step adventure through Rust programming with practical mini-projects.
+Follow along as I build small applications from simple calculators to more complex systems, documenting my learning process and code improvements.
+Perfect for beginners looking to see real Rust code in action or for anyone interested in practical Rust application development.

 ## Projects